ncoghlan/misc/notes/python3/questions_and_answers.rst

   protects the integrity of the refcounts, but also the bad effects on caching when switching to different threads and writing to the refcount fields of a new working set of objects)

-The only case where free-threading *might* help is in applications where:

-* CPU bound calculations are performed in Python code
-* process-based concurrency techniques are not considered an acceptable substitute
+* increasing the complexity of the core interpreter implementation for any reason always poses risks to maintainability, reliability and portability

 Given the dubious payoff, and the wide array of effective alternatives, is it really that surprising that the GIL isn't seen as the big problem it is often made out to be?
-We're not an OS kernel - we have the option of farming work out to a separate process if the GIL is a problem for a particular workload.
-Sure, it's not ideal, and if a portable, reliable, maintainable free-threaded implementation was dropped in our laps we'd certainly seriously consider adopting it.
+Sure, it's not ideal, and if a portable, reliable, maintainable free-threaded implementation was dropped in our laps we'd certainly seriously consider adopting it, but we're not an OS kernel - we have the option of farming work out to a separate process if the GIL is a problem for a particular workload.

-Back in reality, though, complaining about the GIL as though it's a serious barrier to adoption in general often says more about the person doing the complaining than it does about CPython.
-Does the GIL make CPython (and even PyPy) a poor choice for some workloads given certain styles of programming?
-Absolutely.
-The appropriate responses to that situation are:

-* Use a different programming style that is more suited to the constraints of the GIL
-* Use a different Python implementation that is more suited to this programming style (neither Jython nor IronPython use a GIL)
-* Use a different language that prioritises support for this programming style
-* Fork CPython and remove the GIL to demonstrate that its not as hard to do without negative consequences as the current core developers believe (or pay someone to do this on your behalf)

-Jumping on the internet to say that "they" (specifically, the people you're not paying a cent to and who aren't bothered by the GIL because it only penalises a programming style many of us consider ill advised in the first place) should "just fix it" (despite the serious risk of breaking user code that currently only works due to the coarse grained locking around each bytecode) is also always an option.
-Generally speaking, such pieces come across as "I have no idea how much engineering effort, now and in the future, is required to make this happen".

 It isn't that a free threaded Python implementation isn't possible (Jython and IronPython prove that), it's that free threaded virtual machines are hard to write correctly in the first place and are harder to maintain once implemented.
-Linux had the "Big Kernel Lock" for years for exactly the same reason.
+Linux had the "Big Kernel Lock" for years for basically the same reason.
 For CPython, any engineering effort directed towards free threading support is engineering effort that isn't being directed somewhere else.
 The current core development team don't consider that a good trade-off and, to date, nobody else has successfully taken up the standing challenge to try and prove us wrong.

 Some significant work did go into optimising the GIL behaviour for CPython 3.2, and further tweaks are possible in the future as more applications are